Specialist Neurodevelopmental Team

 What happens if my child is not given a diagnosis of Autism?

-After the assessment and feedback meeting where a diagnosis is not given we will refer your son or daughter to the most appropriate team(s) to meet any needs identified in our assessment.
+After the assessment and feedback meeting where a diagnosis is not given we will refer your child to the most appropriate team(s) to meet any needs identified in our assessment.
 These teams will help you understand your child’s difficulties better and find solutions.

 These teams could be: